 Open the newly created autoexec.cfg file with a text editor like Notepad.

 Start adding your preferred console commands.
 For instance, ‘host_writeconfig’ saves the current settings to your config file.
-Another example is ‘cl_autowepswitch 0’ which prevents automatic weapon switching when you pick up a new gun.
+Another example is ‘cl_showfps 1’ th enables fps count at real time.

 To make sure your autoexec file loads every time, add the following line at the end of your autoexec.cfg: ‘host_writeconfig’.